indico/indico.github.io/features.md

   - id: 1
     name: Events of different complexity
     text: |
         In Indico you can organize all kinds of events.
 It provides workflows that let you easily manage small seminars and meetings as well as more complicated workshops and conferences.
-Indico will agregate and store all events of your institue.
+Indico will aggregate and store all events of your institute.
 You can quickly have a look at the events that are happening this week, or search for a specific keyword.
     images:
       - 11.png
       - 12.png